 Free initial consultations

-We offer a free initial consultation on deceased estate matters.
+We offer a free 15 minute initial consultations on deceased estate matters.
 Which includes deceased estate administration and estate litigation.
 The purpose of the meeting is to provide general advice and give an overview of the process and the type of work (if any) that is involved.
 We then explain our billing structures (mentioned below) and the effect of legal costs on litigants.
 The initial meeting is to see whether we are the right lawyers for you!
 We are always happy to help in any way we can.

 Fixed and Value-Based fee agreements

 The firm takes a unique approach towards billing in that it generally does not provide time charged services (unless specifically requested and in very limited circumstances – discussed below).
 We only provide fixed fee scopes of work which never change.
 This avoids “cost blowouts” and over-servicing which frequently occurs within the legal profession.
 There are many lawyers who are not mindful of the concept of “proportionality” in charging clients fees.
-That is to say, in small estates or small value disputes) lawyers need to be flexible in reducing or capping fees.
+That is to say, in small estates or small value disputes, lawyers need to be flexible in reducing or capping fees.
 By telling the client upfront what the fixed fees are they have peace of mind that there are not going to be any nasty surprises.
 Detailed scoping and transparency is the key to success.
 In litigated matters, we usually provide an initial fixed fee scope of work up to and including mediation.
 If the client wants us to take on additional work not foreseen in the original scoping (for example deciding to sue a debtor in an estate or to evict a tenant in a deceased estate administration matter) then we provide additional fixed fee agreements before commencing that work.

 Deferred fee agreements

-Time charged matters
+Time charged matters/hybrid matters

 Some clients are “old school,” and prefer to be billed on a time basis.
 Our firm has the capability to do so however we will only suggest time billing in litigated matters of significant complexity at the request of the client.